baka3k/super-app/README.md

 https://shorebird.dev/

 >*React Native is currently the best choice for developing Super apps.*
+React native is best choice for runtime loader & environment for running miniApp

+To be precise, React Native is the most suitable choice for the **MiniApp runtime environment**.
+#### Mixed Architecture

+- Super apps are **not** built entirely on React Native.
+This is a **native** application, but there are some modules that allow loading miniapp runtime - as multi-modules, multi-features
+- In this time, we have chosen React Native as our runtime environment.
+And we can completely add other runtime modules in the future through Dynamic Features.
+Such as Flutter, Unity..etc

 #### Application – Dynamic deployment
 ![Alt text](https://i.imgur.com/XvWwY1W.png)
 Mechanism for distributing new Bundle packages